Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Op 30

-Fit the starter/jet linkage rod on the jet.
+Fit the choke/jet linkage rod on the jet.

 Fit the retaining clip.
 Push with your finger.